emmanueljs1/nbe/NbE.lagda.md

 ```

 Lastly for type nat, if the term is logically related to an
-embedded liftable neutral, the implication also
+embedded liftable neutral, the lemma also
 holds immediately from our given proof

 ```agda